The opioid epidemic is affecting millions of people in the US. Read on to find out how to prevent a prescription drug overdose.

 Rehabilitation to some degree is a must for anyone affected by drug dependency.
 Rehab involves an isolated, peaceful facility or community dedicated to drug recovery.
 There are also emergency rehabilitation clinics for those that need it.
 Rehab can help teach positive habits and reinforce positive traits.

-We at Blueprints for Recovery offer tailored care to help with addiction and dependency.
+We at The PAC Program offer tailored care to help with addiction and dependency.
 There are multiple ways to enter recovery, but these are the most common.

 Inpatient treatment is 24/7 care and medical oversight designed to combat withdrawal and provide a safe, drug-free environment to recover in.
 Inpatient works best for those that feel they are unable to recover in their home environment.